This post is also available in: Svenska

 Because the mother is vaccinated against influenza, she will protect her newborn child against infection in two ways.
 One, the mother herself will be less likely to become ill once the child is born.
 Thus, she is less likely to transmit the disease to her child.

-And two, vaccination towards the end of pregnancy will result in increased levels of antibodies in the mother during the last trimester.
+In part, vaccination towards the end of pregnancy will lead to increased levels of antibodies in the mother during the last trimester.
 Antibodies transmitted to the baby (via the placenta) and gives the child an innate protection against influenza for the first few months of life.
-After that the antibodies are destroyed and the child must provide its own protection.
+After that the antibodies are destroyed and the child must provide their own protection.

 Disadvantages of flu vaccination for pregnant women